External Ids for AIM2 Gene

 GeneCards Summary for AIM2 Gene

 AIM2 (Absent In Melanoma 2) is a Protein Coding gene.
-Diseases associated with AIM2 include skin conditions and melanoma.
-Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Cytosolic sensors of pathogen-associated DNA.
+Diseases associated with AIM2 include skin conditions and tularemia.
+Among its related pathways are Immune System and NF-kappaB Signaling.
 GO annotations related to this gene include identical protein binding and double-stranded DNA binding.
 An important paralog of this gene is IFI16.

 UniProtKB/Swiss-Prot for AIM2 Gene